Lymphoma - Hodgkin's; Hodgkin's lymphoma; Hodgkins disease; HD

 Certain factors may determine whether more intensive treatment is required.
 For example, the presence of B symptoms and "bulky" (large mass) tumors usually indicates a more aggressive treatment approach.

-Chemotherapy and radiation are the main treatments for Hodgkin disease.
+Chemotherapy and radiation are the main treatments for HD.
 Stem cell transplantation or a biologic drug may be recommended for people whose cancer has recurred.

 Stage I: Disease is limited to a single node region or has involved one neighboring area or a single nearby organ.